MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 ![weird](/img/weird.png)

-**Springsled wants me to use my social equity to promote their product to my friends before I've seen or used the tool.**
+**Springsled wants me to use my social equity to promote their product before I've seen or used the tool.**

-At this point a handy link on the bottom of Springsled's page catches my attention.
+A handy link on the bottom of Springsled's page catches my attention.
 It reads “Powered by [Untorch](http://untorch.com/).”
-Untorch's landing page looks exactly like the Springsled landing page, except their page reads “Get sign ups” and “The world's easiest referral program.”
+Funny thing - Untorch's landing page looks exactly like the Springsled landing page, except their page reads “Get sign ups” and “The world's easiest referral program.”

-I think the whole thing seemed less than Kosher, so [I sub-tweet about it](https://twitter.com/MelanieCrissey/status/509773152826966016) and go back to business.
+The whole thing seems less than Kosher, so [I sub-tweet about it](https://twitter.com/MelanieCrissey/status/509773152826966016) and go back to work.
 My phone blows up.
 Lively Twitter debate ensues.

 ###Is it shady to use beta sign-ups for customer discovery or lead generation before your product is available?
 What are good ways to incentivize social sharing at an early stage?###